bharadwaj-raju/TextSuggest/README.md

 <details><summary><b>Fast</b></summary>
 <p><br />
 TextSuggest is highly performant.
-Even with large dictionaries of ~30,000 words, it performs a full regex-matching searcj on it in about 0.1 second.
+Even with large dictionaries of ~30,000 words, it performs a full regular expressiom search on it in about 0.01 second.

+With the included English dictionary of ~3,000 words, it does this in 0.001 second.
 </p>
 </details> <br />